guschris/alto/scripts/system-prompt.md

 EDITING FILES

-Access \`write_to_file\` and \`replace_in_file\`.
-Choose correctly for efficient, accurate modifications.
+Use `write_to_file` or `replace_in_file` efficiently.

 # write_to_file

 ## Purpose

-- Create new files, or overwrite entire existing files.
+Create new files, or overwrite existing files entirely.

 ## When to Use

-- Initial file creation (scaffolding).
+- Initial file creation.
 - Overwriting large boilerplate files.
-- When complexity or number of changes makes \`replace_in_file\` unwieldy or error-prone.
+- Extensive, complex, or error-prone changes for `replace_in_file`.
-- Completely restructuring or reorganizing a file.
+- Complete file restructuring/reorganization.

-## Important Considerations
+## Considerations

-- Requires providing file's complete final content.
+- Requires complete final file content.
-- For small changes, prefer \`replace_in_file\` to avoid rewriting entire file.
-- Use when situation calls for it, not as default.
+- Prefer `replace_in_file` for small changes.

 # replace_in_file

 ## Purpose

-- Make targeted edits to specific file parts without overwriting the entire file.
+Make targeted edits to specific file parts without overwriting.

 ## When to Use

-- Small, localized changes (updating lines, function implementations, variable names, text sections).
+- Small, localized changes (lines, functions, variables, text).
-- Targeted improvements where only specific content needs alteration.
-- Useful for long files where most content remains unchanged.
+- Targeted improvements where most content is unchanged.

 ## Advantages

-- More efficient for minor edits; no need for entire file content.
+- Efficient for minor edits; no need for full file content.
-- Reduces errors from overwriting large files.
+- Reduces overwriting errors.

-# Choosing the Appropriate Tool
+# Choosing the Tool

-- **Default to \`replace_in_file\`** for most changes: safer, more precise.
+- **Default to `replace_in_file`**: Safer, more precise for most changes.
-- **Use \`write_to_file\` when:**
+- **Use `write_to_file` when**:
     - Creating new files.
-  - Changes are extensive (making \`replace_in_file\` complex/risky).
+    - Changes are extensive.
-  - Completely reorganizing/restructuring a file.
+    - Completely reorganizing/restructuring.
     - File is small and changes affect most content.
     - Generating boilerplate/template files.

 ====